kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 could be implemented.

-The following metadata is not obtainable without reading the Wasm binary right right now, therefore should be added to `policy/artifacthub-pkg.yml`:
+The following metadata is not obtainable without reading the Wasm binary right now, therefore should be added to `policy/artifacthub-pkg.yml`:
 - Metadata not present in `policy/artifacthub-pkg.yml` yet present in `policy/metadata.yml`, namely the array of `rules`.
-- `question.yml` information.
+- `questions.yml` information.
 Not a problem per se, as 3rd party policies would not need Rancher integration.

 Airgap installations need to catch the Artifact Hub metadata somehow.